SERIES 5

 What if I am new to music production?

-What software do I need for the course?
+What software do I need?

 You’ll need a DAW (Digital Audio Workstation) such as Logic Pro, Ableton Live, FL Studio or Cubase.